Coherentism: Coherentism's response

-Coherentism denies the soundness of the regression argument.
-The regression argument makes the assumption that the justification for a proposition takes the form of another proposition: P" justifies P', which in turn justifies P. For coherentism, justification is a holistic process.
-Inferential justification for the belief that P is nonlinear.
-This means that P" and P' are not epistemically prior to P. Rather, the beliefs that P", P', and P work together to achieve epistemic justification.
+Coherentism rejects the soundness of the regression argument, which assumes that the justification for a proposition follows a linear sequence: P" justifies P', which in turn justifies P. According to coherentism, justification is a holistic process.
+Inferential justification for the belief that P is nonlinear, meaning that P" and P' are not epistemically prior to P. Instead, the beliefs P", P', and P work together to achieve epistemic justification.
 Catherine Elgin has expressed the same point differently, arguing that beliefs must be "mutually consistent, cotenable, and supportive.
 That is, the components must be reasonable in light of one another.
 Since both cotenability and supportiveness are matters of degree, coherence is too."
 Usually the system of belief is taken to be the complete set of beliefs of the individual or group, that is, their theory of the world.

 It is necessary for coherentism to explain in some detail what it means for a system to be coherent.
 At the least, coherence must include logical consistency.
 It also usually requires some degree of integration of the various components of the system.
 A system that contains more than one unrelated explanation of the same phenomenon is not as coherent as one that uses only one explanation, all other things being equal.
 Conversely, a theory that explains divergent phenomena using unrelated explanations is not as coherent as one that uses only one explanation for those divergent phenomena.
 These requirements are variations on Occam's razor.
 The same points can be made more formally using Bayesian statistics.
 Finally, the greater the number of phenomena explained by the system, the greater its coherence.